- CCOC BY THE NUMBERS

 - A number of works are by Canadian composers.

-- At the Principle Chorus level, many selections are in languages other than English.
+- At the Principal Chorus level, many selections are in languages other than English.